Dana Delany: 2010s: Television series and movies

 In March 2010, Delany appeared as FBI agent Jordan Shaw in a two-part story on the TV series Castle, which stars Nathan Fillion, who played her character's second husband on Desperate Housewives.
+Delany also voiced a character Margaret Rosenblatt in the film Firebreather in 2010.
 Delany left Desperate Housewives to star in the new ABC series Body of Proof originally slated to begin airing in late 2010.
-Delany also voiced a character Margaret Rosenblatt in the film Firebreather in 2010.

-In 2011, in Body of Proof, Delany played a brilliant neurosurgeon turned medical examiner after a car accident causes her to lose dexterity in her hands.
+In the series, Delany played a brilliant neurosurgeon turned medical examiner after a car accident causes her to lose dexterity in her hands.
 Delany in real life had an experience similar to her character of Dr. Megan Hunt.
 Two weeks before filming the pilot episode, Delany's car was hit by a bus in Santa Monica; two fingers of her hand were broken and her car was totaled.
 Delany describes her character in Body of Proof as being "complicated, smart, and definitely complex."

-In April 2011, Delany came 9th in People magazine's annual 100 Most Beautiful list.

 In May 2011, Delany was the host of the fourth annual Television Academy Honors.
+In 2011, Delany came ninth in People magazine's annual 100 Most Beautiful list.
 Delany appeared in the crime drama Freelancers with director Jessy Terrero.
 The film also stars Robert De Niro, Forest Whitaker, and 50 Cent.
 It was released to DVD on August 21, 2012, and had a limited release in theatres in September.

 In December 2016, Delany was the primetime guest host on Turner Classic Movies.
 She appeared in dozens of wraparounds on the channel, filling in for Robert Osborne.
 Delany was cast for CBS's Drama The Code in August 2018.